-Applications will only be accepted from DHB specialists supported by the responsible DHB manager whose name will be on the contract once application is approved, along with supporting documentation and recommendations for treatment
+Applications will now be accepted from any GP in NZ, with sign off from a DHB specialist who is supported by the responsible DHB manager/senior medical officer, whose name will be on the contract once application is approved.

 Eligibility and criteria:

-Access to the Special High Cost Treatment Pool will be determined by the Senior Advisor, and a panel of relevant Ministry officials in the context of the Ministry’s statutory objectives and functions.
+Access to the Special High Cost Treatment Pool will be determined by the Senior Advisor at the Ministry of Health (MoH), and a panel of relevant Ministry officials in the context of the Ministry’s statutory objectives and functions.